 Your initial appointment will consist of a consultation explaining your diagnosis and treatment options.
 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan, including desire for IV sedation or general anesthesia may require an evaluation and a second appointment to provide treatment on another day.
 If less than 24 hours notice is given before cancelling your appointment, or you fail to show for your scheduled appointment, you may not be allowed to reschedule.
+Surgical and/or Sedation appointments require 72 hours advance notice for cancellation.

 Please assist us by providing the following information prior to, or at the time of your consultation: